 Health and Medical

-- COVID-19 vaccines are available to all Rhode Islanders over the age of 6 months.
+- COVID-19 vaccines, including boosters, are available to all Rhode Islanders over the age of 6 months.
 Full vaccine information here.

 The Bottom Line